-39.2 For cases A and B during the race, only the following operations may be carried out in the working area of the pit lane :
+39.2 During Sprint races, only the following operations may be carried out in the working area of the pit lane :

 - cleaning windscreens,

 - checking tyre pressures,

 - visual checks of tyres and brakes,

 - adding fluids (except fuel)

 - downloading of data,

 - remove dirt or grass from the radiator without using tools

 - repairs to the car without using tools

-For case A (except during qualifying), these operations must be carried out in the pits/working area of the pit lane.
-Where applicable a car may be asked to park at 45 degrees nose out to the pit lane.
-This will be confirmed in the Race Directors Briefing Notes.
+These operations (except during qualifying), must be carried out in the pits/working area of the pit lane.
+When carrying out these operations cars must be parked parallel.